 I sipped a steaming chai latté from one of a handful of seats before shopping next door for bargain finds.
 Most visitors choose to order a portable to-go coffee, but I enjoyed relaxing at one of the refurbished tables watching people come and go.

 Cozy up with your laptop or a book in the comfy lounge or shop for gifts after coffee and a meal.
-If traveling with kids, board games and puzzles keep it entertaining.
+If traveling with kids, board games and puzzles keep them entertained.

 The guest WI-FI and copious sunshine are complimentary.
 Kids will appreciate watching fish at the koi pond.

 No matter the time of day, I always find something I love on their menu.
-If it’s the early morning, I opt for breakfast burritos and a drip coffee.
+If it’s early morning, I opt for breakfast burritos and a drip coffee.
 In the evening, I order a creative cocktail from the seasonal menu.
 When unsure what to order, I leave it up to the staff to make something inventive, like a bourbon margarita.

 I sipped a specialty coffee, The Feathered Frenzy, and enjoyed a scratch-made scone from the espresso bar.
 As we talked, I noticed several locals sitting together in small groups, talking over coffee.
-You’ll feel a sense of community at café.
+You’ll feel a sense of community at the café.

-Part of the fun of travel is discovering new-to-you experiences, which can include enjoying a cup of java in a unique setting.
+Part of the fun of travel is discovering new-to-you experiences, such as enjoying a cup of java in a unique setting.
 Consider adding one of these tucked-away Kansas coffee shops to your travel plans.

 But you’ll find more than books at Red Fern Booksellers.
 I was impressed to discover handmade gift wrap, stationery, puzzles, stickers, and handcrafted greeting cards.
 My visit ended perfectly when a butterfly greeted me as I exited the store, a delightful experience.